SeanPlusPlus/WebDevTemplates/forms/basic/CHALLENGES.md

 solution to the first challenge should be saved to a file named ```challenge1.html``` in this directory._

-1. On submit display the character count for the user name.
+1. On submit display the character count for the user name in the dev console.
 2. On submit report the character frequency for all the characters in the user name plus the user favorite movie.
 Sort the characters from most to least common.
 A tie break should go to the character lower in the alphabet.
 Ignore white space and all punctuation.
 Cast all characters to